Our Identity in Christ Bible Study

 Does it matter who I am?
-Before we start asking all those hard questions let’s figure out what “my identity in Christ” means.
+Before we start asking all those hard questions, let’s figure out what “my identity in Christ” means.

 Identity in Christ Meaning

-Our identity is what identifies us and sets us apart including who we identify with.
+Our identity is what identifies us and sets us apart, including who we identify with.
 A popular saying in Jamaica is, “show me yuh company and me tell yuh who yuh be”.
 In other words, show me who you associate with and I will tell you the kind of person you are.
-The persons we choose to spend our time with have a lot to say about our character.
+The people we choose to spend our time with have a lot to say about our character.

 When we say we identify with Christ, it means we seek to emulate Him.
 Remember those attributes of God?
 It means we try to imitate them.
 Of course, this is not possible in all cases because some attributes belong solely to God.
 For example, only God is infinite, incomprehensible, self-existent, eternal, immutable, omnipresent, omniscient, omnipotent, and sovereign.
-But we can spend the rest of our lives learning to be faithful, holy, loving, merciful, gracious, truthful, righteous and good – with Christ’s help.
+But we can spend the rest of our lives learning to be faithful, holy, loving, merciful, gracious, truthful, righteous, and good – with Christ’s help.

 Why Is Identity Important?